Achilles tendinopathy

 - Gradually build up new activities slowly.
 You should increase the intensity and duration of your activities slowly over time.

-- If you have underlying health problems that put you at risk, make sure they’re being treated properly.
+- If you have underlying health problems that put you more at risk, make sure they’re being treated properly.

-Aim to maintain a healthy weight because being overweight can increase your risk of Achilles tendinopathy.
 Wearing orthotics (special inserts) in each shoe may help if there’s a problem with the shape of your foot or how you walk.

 Looking for fast access to quality care?